Amalfi Coast Walking Tour

 The trail takes you through a mixture of wooded areas as well as typical Mediterranean countryside, rocky with wild herbs, flowers and scattered olive trees.
 Goat herders are often seen on the grassy terraces tending their flocks, and peregrine falcons soar high above.
 The walk is 2 ½ hours duration and finishes in the town of Praiano.

-To return to Amalfi we go by boat, and cruising along the coast reveals a new perspective on the area with some incredible houses tucked away, and tiny hidden beaches.
+We return to Amalfi by boat, and cruising along the coast reveals a new perspective on the area with some incredible houses tucked away, and tiny hidden beaches.

 WALKING DETAILS: The Path of the Gods

 - Total Distance: 5.6 miles / 9 km

 - Terrain: Mainly well formed track, some natural rocky sections

 Meals included: Breakfast and Lunch

 Today we travel to Capri, a favoured destination for the rich and famous in recent times, but also with an interesting history stretching back beyond ancient Roman times.

 On Capri we take the funicular railway up to the town centre, where top fashion boutiques jostle for space alongside locals selling fruit and vegetables.

 Starting from the centre of town we walk out to a monastery that has a view point looking out to the Faraglioni, the towering rocks emerging from the sea which are such a distinctive feature of Capri.